travelteker/flask_api/README.md

-# Plytix - Api RestFul - Words
+# Api RestFul - microframework Flask Python
+| Implemented blueprints to manage routes

 ## Requirements
 For this exercise I consider the next requirements: